decretist/Dissertation/Chapter3/chapter3b.md

 only exists in relation to, the Author (as opposed to author).

-The *Decretum* is not a literary text, but the *dicta* have features that make it worthwhile to consider Barthes's definition when making an assessment of Gratian's authorship.
+The *Decretum* is not a literary text, but the *dicta* have features that make it worthwhile to at least consider whether Barthes offers a useful and relevant perspective from which to assess Gratian's authorship.
 The *dicta* are socially constructed as complete and closed bodies of text: my stylometric analysis suggests that there is no one author (in the way that term is generally used) for the first-recension *dicta* taken as a totality, and no one author for the second-recension *dicta* taken as a totality.
-The *dicta* are socially constructed individually: each dictum is a "tissue of quotations drawn from the innumerable centres of culture."
-The *dicta* started life in a classroom setting, and therefore have both a performative and a contemporaneous aspect ("there is no other time than that of the enunciation and every text is eternally written *here* and *now*" Barthes, 145) This makes Gratian a scriptor according to Barthes's definition.
+The *dicta* are socially constructed individually: each *dictum* is a "tissue of quotations drawn from the innumerable centres of culture."
+The *dicta* started life in a classroom setting, and therefore have both a performative and a contemporaneous aspect ("there is no other time than that of the enunciation and every text is eternally written *here* and *now*" [@barthes_death_1977, 145]) This makes Gratian a scriptor according to Barthes's definition.
 The *dicta* are the record of a particular close-reading of the authoritative texts.
 This makes Gratian a critic, although not necessarily a Critic, according to Barthes's definition.

 Post-Noonan scholarship on the biography of Gratian by Grebner, Winroth, and Pennington has been conducted in the spirit of an